 Mark Stewart has been a member of Gamelan Galak Tika for more than 15 years.
 He toured with the group in its 2005 trip to Bali and has performed with them at numerous venues, including Boston Symphony Hall, Lincoln Center, Zankel Hall, and the Brooklyn Academy of Music.

 Emeric Viani is a music educator in the greater Boston area with special interests in non-traditional curriculum, world music, community music education, choral music, and Balinese gamelan.
-He is the Lower and Middle School music teacher at the Pike School in Andover, MA, and he is in his fourth year as a Teaching Fellow for the Boston Children’s Chorus.
+He is the Lower and Middle School music teacher at the Pike School in Andover, MA, and he is a conductor for the Boston Children’s Chorus.
 Emeric served as the General Manager for Gamelan Galak Tika MIT’s Balinese gamelan ensemble from 2014 – 2018.
-He is also the Co-Founder and Co-Director of the Play On Music Festival at Boston Conservatory at Berklee.
 Emeric holds an M.A. in Music Education, M.A. in Ethnomusicology, B.M. in Music Education from the Eastman School of Music.
 He is also certified Kodàly Level I from the KMI Institute.